Alfresco/docs-alfresco/content-services/latest/tutorial/sso/saml.md

     > **Note:** The alfresco part of the URL is the name of the realm configured in [step 1](#step-1-configure-a-realm-and-clients).
 Make sure this is changed if you used a different realm name.

-6. Export or note down the details of the newly created service provider to import into the Identity Service in the following step.
+6. Export or note down the details of the newly created service provider to import into the Keycloak in the following step.

 ## Step 4: Configure a service provider connection

-The Identity Service needs to have a connection to the SAML identity provider configured.
+The Keycloak needs to have a connection to the SAML identity provider configured.
 This can be setup manually or by importing connection details from an external file.

-1. Sign in to the administrator console of the Identity Service as an administrator and select the `Alfresco` realm.
-The URL of the Identity Service administrator console is `https://ids.example.com/auth/admin`.
+1. Sign in to the administrator console of the Keycloak as an administrator and select the `Alfresco` realm.
 2. Select **Identity Providers** and **Add provider...** then choose **SAML v2.0**.
 3. Enter an **Alias** for the provider.

     > **Note:** The **Alias** will appear on the sign in page to users when they first sign in to an Alfresco application.

-4. Manually configure the connection settings in the Identity Service to match the SAML provider or use the import function to import the settings from a file.
+4. Manually configure the connection settings in the Keycloak to match the SAML provider or use the import function to import the settings from a file.
-5. Set the **Name ID Policy Format** to `Unspecified`.
+5. Set the **NameID Policy Format** to `Unspecified`.
 6. Save the configuration.

 ## Step 5: (Optional) Enforcing SAML

 Enforcing SAML removes the option for users to sign into Alfresco products with basic authentication and only displays the option for a SAML sign in.

-1. Sign in to the administrator console of the Identity Service as an administrator and select the `Alfresco` realm.
-The URL of the Identity Service administrator console is `https://ids.example.com/auth/admin`.
+1. Sign in to the administrator console of the Keycloak as an administrator and select the `Alfresco` realm.
 2. Select **Authentication** and navigate to the **Flows** tab.
 3. `Browser` in the dropdown list and select **Action** > **Config** for the **Identity Provider Redirector** row.
 4. Fill in the resulting form with the details of the SAML identity provider configured in [step 4](#step-4-configure-a-service-provider-connection).